Image ofTin Machine

-Tin Machine was a rock band formed in 1988 around David Bowie with guitarist Reeves Gabrels and brothers Hunt and Tony Sales.
-The band released Tin Machine (1989), Tin Machine II (1991) and the live album Live: Oy Vey, Baby (1992).
+Tin Machine was a hard-rock band formed by David Bowie with guitarist Reeves Gabrels and the Sales brothers, Tony (bass) and Hunt (drums).
+Active from 1988 to 1992, they released two studio albums—Tin Machine (1989) and Tin Machine II (1991)—and the live album Tin Machine Live: Oy Vey, Baby (1992), pursuing a heavier, band-centric sound.

 Loading